 Natasha gained a distinction at Jacob Kramer Art College, Leeds, in 1985.
 A fine Art BA [Hons] degree at Brighton College of Art, 1986-88.
 Also a Post Graduate Diploma in Cyprus in 2000.

-Houseago has over twenty years experience of teaching woodcarving, exhibiting, commissioned Art Projects and Residencies here and abroad.
+Houseago has over thirty years experience of teaching woodcarving, exhibiting, commissioned Art Projects and Residencies here and abroad.

 Natasha has won a award for Artists working in wood and has been sponsored by many tool companies.